imprint75/tictic/README.md

 `{"gid": "7896ca16-7252-4280-9117-76569a760c49", "board": [[null, null, null], [null, "X", null], [null, null, "O"]]}`

 Assuming you didn't encounter an error or a winning move, the program just responds with the `gid` and the full `board`.
 You can see from this response that the program selected space 8, so you can't select 8 on your next move.
-You may encounter `error` and `winner` messages as encountered.
+You may also receive `error` and `winner` messages.